xenic/django-code-exercise/README.md

 * allow the administration to enter a new teacher
 * allow the administration to create a new class
 * allow the administration to add/enroll a student in a class
-* allow the administration to mark a student absent, tardy or present for a class on a given day
+* allow the teacher for a class to mark a student absent, tardy or present for their class on a given day

 A ‘class’ would be something like ‘3rd period 6th grade math’ or ‘5th period 7th grade art’.
 The administration can be a single privileged user or interface, and don’t worry about login’s or authentication authorization for this application.

 # Instructions
 Fork this repository in GitHub, clone the repository to your local system, create a Django project with accompanying apps using a currently supported version of Django (1.7 – 1.11).
 Using the Django admin application and 3rd party packages is acceptable and encouraged.
 Also, along with writing unit tests, following PEP-8 and PEP-257, using PyLint and ReSTful URL design.

+As for the data store layer the default SQLite database is preferred, and using the Django template engine is also preferred.
+In addition, concentrate on the server side implementation verses the client side development.
+Simple HTML templates and forms are expected.

 There is a lot of work here, we don’t expect you to complete the project.
 After getting the basic Django project and app structure created, take 2 – 3 hours and see what you can get done.
 Where would you start?
 How would you go about tackling this project?
 Show us what you got?